jelaiw/serious-cryptography-book-examples/README.md

 *It can take a minute to spin up JupyterLab on Binder, so be patient.*

-NOTE: The Jupyter notebooks with the SageMath kernel (Listings 10-1 and 10-2) are view-only for now.
+NOTE: The Jupyter notebooks run with the SageMath kernel (Listings 10-1 and 10-2) are view-only for now.
 There is a conda-based SageMath environment for Binder at https://github.com/sagemath/sage-binder-env, but it usually takes a few tries (and a long wait) for me.

 ## References
 1. "Serious Crytography: A Practical Introduction to Modern Encryption".
 Aumasson, Jean-Philippe.
 No Starch Press, 2018.